-What It Is: Chi Running is a running technique that combines T’ai Chi with the power and energy of running with the focus and flow of T’ai Chi.
-Created by Ultramarathoner Danny Dreyer, the goal of Chi Running is to empower runners with an efficient, pain-free way of doing what they love.
-Some people will shy away from running since it’s so high-impact, but Dreyer argues that it’s not running that can hurt your body – it’s biomechanics.
-Chi Running teaches you bio-mechanically correct running form that’s got the principles of T’ai Chi movement woven into the mix: think working with core muscles, mind-body integration, and a focus on the big picture instead of just banging out your next PR as quickly as you can.
+What It Is: This running technique combines T’ai Chi with the power and energy of running with the focus and flow of T’ai Chi.
+Created by Ultramarathoner Danny Dreyer, the goal is to empower runners with an efficient, pain-free way of doing what they love.
+Some people will shy away from running since it’s so high-impact.
+Dreyer argues that it’s not running that can hurt your body – it’s biomechanics.
+Chi Running teaches you bio-mechanically correct running form that’s got the principles of T’ai Chi movement woven into the mix.
+Think working with core muscles, mind-body integration, and a focus on the big picture instead of just banging out your next run as quickly as you can.

 Why You Should Try It: You know those people who say the only time they “run” is when they’re being chased?
-Yeah – we’re pretty convinced that Chi Running could win even them over.
-Chi Running turns your typical run into a zen experience that has been proven to increase mental clarity, focus, and boost happiness – all while keeping you safe and injury-free.
-Chi Running teaches you how to take the pounding and harsh movements out of your stride, preventing pain and potential damage in the long haul: think shin splints, IT band injury, hip problems, knee injuries, and all the harm that can come from lurching your body around instead of simply letting it flow.
-About half our team runs on the regular, and we’re hoping to be able to stick with it well into old(er) age.
-We’re pretty stoked to learn Chi Running can help us do just that.
+We’re pretty convinced that this practice could win even them over.
+Chi Running turns your typical run into a zen experience.
+It has been proven to increase mental clarity, focus, and boost happiness – all while keeping you safe and injury-free.
+It teaches you how to take the pounding and harsh movements out of your stride.
+This prevents pain and potential damage in the long haul.
+Think shin splints, IT band injury, hip problems, knee injuries, and all the harm that can come from lurching your body around instead of simply letting it flow.